330 W. Third Street,

 4 people favorited this theater

 The Capitol Theatre, typical of most movie palaces, began life on December 25, 1920 as a mixed use vaudeville and movies theatre, and later began showing movies only.

 On each side of the main floor auditorium, which originally seated 2,500, it featured alcoves containing a grand piano on one side and a harp on the other.
 It also had a working Wicks pipe organ, which was maintained by the Theatre Organ Society.
+One of the resident organists was Carol M. Allbee.
 On the walls in the lobby, foyer, and upstairs were paintings, which were retouched in the late-1960’s.

 Just login to your account and subscribe to this theater